FGMEMBERS/MD-10-Family/README.md

 # OLD!!!
 This version of the MD-10 is NO LONGER BEING UPDATED!!!
-The project has been moved to: http://www.github.com/FGMEMBERS/MD-10.git
-Please download it from there!

-it0uchpods